 A sketchbook with ongoing drawings is extremely helpful and applicants are encouraged to take one to the interview.
 It may be in any media (pencil, charcoal, crayon etc) and should include a variety of subject matter.
 The work can be material prepared for formal qualifications, but creative work executed outside formal courses is also welcome.

-All applicants will be asked to sit an assessment on the day they attend their interview in College.
-Information about the pre-interview tests for Architecture, specimen papers and a specification can be found on the University Architecture webpage under ‘Entry Requirements’
+All applicants will be asked to sit an assessment in advance of interview.
+Information about the pre-interview tests for Architecture, specimen papers and a specification can be found on the University Architecture webpage under ‘Entry Requirements’.
+You will be registered for the assessment by us if you are invited to interview; candidates do not need to register themselves.